-Every dog needs regular bathing and having clean ears is an important part of this grooming routine.
-Some dogs have naturally healthy, self-cleaning ears that require no routine maintenance but others may be prone to excess build up of dirt, wax, and debris.
-Ear irritation and infections caused by this build up are fairly common in dogs so providing your pup with regular at-home ear cleaning may help to keep their ears in tip-top shape.
+Every dog needs regular bathing and having clean ears is an essential part of this grooming routine.
+Some dogs have naturally healthy, self-cleaning ears that require no routine maintenance, but others may be prone to excess build-up of dirt, wax, and debris.
+Ear irritation and infections caused by this build-up are relatively common in dogs, so providing your pup with regular at-home ear cleaning may help to keep their ears in tip-top shape.

-While routine ear cleanings can contribute to your dog’s overall health, over cleaning can cause more harm than good.
-It’s best to perform ear cleaning only as-needed so familiarize yourself with what your dog’s healthy, clean ears look like.
-Perform regular at-home physical examinations of your dog’s health so they get comfortable with the process, this way your dog is relaxed while you clean their ears.
+While routine ear cleanings can contribute to your dog's overall health, over-cleaning can cause more harm than good.
+It's best to perform ear cleaning only as needed, so familiarize yourself with the appearance of your dog's healthy, clean ears.
+Perform regular at-home physical examinations of your dog's health so your dog gets comfortable with the process.
+Doing regular care will ensure your dog is relaxed while you clean their ears.
 Ask your veterinarian if at-home ear cleaning would be helpful for your dog.

 Dog Ear-Cleaning Tools

-You don’t need a lot of tools to clean your dog’s ears at home.
-Ear cleaning can be messy so cover up and work on a surface that is easy to clean.
+You don't need a lot of tools to clean your dog's ears at home.
+Ear cleaning can be messy, so cover up and work on an easy-to-clean surface.

 - Ear wash solution

 - Tweezers or hemostat to pluck hair

 How to Clean a Dog’s Ears

 Now that you have the ear cleaning supplies, how exactly do you clean your dog's ears?
 Most dogs dislike having their ears cleaned, which is why it is important to practice with your dog.
 Some dogs may happily sit in your lap, but other dogs may require restraint.
 For photos and additional details about the instructions below, see this post from WSU.

 Sign up and get the answers to your questions.